 The Great Kererū Count citizen science project

-For 10 days in September from 2014 to 2021, New Zealanders were asked to count kererū as part of New Zealand’s biggest citizen science project.
+For 10 days in September during 2014 to 2021, New Zealanders were asked to count kererū as part of one of New Zealand’s biggest citizen science projects.
 The aim was to gather information from across New Zealand on the abundance and distribution of kererū.
 During the eight years this project ran, citizen scientists contributed to a total of 64,036 observations and 144,472 kererū were counted.
 This helped create a statistically significant database to understand and secure the future of these birds.

 New Zealand has one other species of native pigeon – the parea or Chatham Islands pigeon (Hemiphaga chathamensis), which is classified as nationally vulnerable.
 The parea is about 20% larger than the kererū, making it one of the heaviest pigeons in the world, with a bigger bill and greyer feathers.
 It is mainly restricted to southern Chatham Island, and it’s main habitat is the forest.